 About Overseas Contingency Operations

 In recent years, the State Department’s core funding has been subsidized with off-budget, emergency appropriations to support “overseas contingency operations” (OCO).
 Beginning in FY2012, OCO funding provided a means of supporting US operations in Afghanistan and Iraq using the regular appropriations cycle.
-This eliminated the need for supplemental appropriations bills—which had become commonplace following the attacks of September 11, 2001.
+This reduced the need for supplemental appropriations bills—which had become commonplace following the attacks of September 11, 2001.
 In more recent years, OCO has evolved to encompass a wider range of programming, including counterterrorism and peacekeeping programs in other regions.

 Table 1: OCO and Total Budget Summary from State, Foreign Operations, and Related Programs for State Department and USAID (USD millions)